ARC-Lab-UF/intel-training-modules/RTL/README.md

 These examples illustrate how to design AFUs for the Intel PAC using RTL code.
 The [examples](examples/) folder includes simple examples that explain the basic concepts of AFU design.
 The [exercises](exercises/) folder contains practice examples that provide skeleton code to get started, along with completed solutions.

+***IMPORTANT*** When running on the Intel DevCloud, make use to run [setup.sh](setup.sh) after cloning this repository to ensure that all examples have the required libraries and headers.

 # Suggested Study Order